folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

 Clean up.
 Undeploy all unused containers.

 In general, all R2 modules have to be removed now.
-But **care has to be taken** about which modules might be removed:
+But some care has to be taken.

-Sometimes, R2 versions are the same as R3 versions.
-In this case, you have to find out which instance-ID of the module needs to be removed (if the module has been deployed twice).
-You can find this out via the port number (lower port numbers have been used for the R2 modules, higher numbers for the R3 modules, which have been installed later).
-If you are unsure, keep both instance-IDs of the module.

-If you have more than one tenant on your server, some tenants may still need R2 modules !
-Check for your supertenant; did you enable anything else than okapi for it ?
+a) If you have more than one tenant on your server, some tenants may still need R2 modules !
+Don't delete those R2 modules.
+Check also for your supertenant; did you enable anything else than okapi for it ?

+b) Sometimes, R2 versions are the same as R3 versions.
+In this case, you will have two containers of the same module version running on your system (because we have deployed it twice).
+You might just leave it as is.
+Okapi will do some kind of round robin between the two module instances.

+But if you decide to delete (=undeploy) one of those containers from Okapi's discovery, you should disable and re-enable the module for your tenants, afterwards.

 #### Create a list of containers which are in your okapi discovery